BioJulia/BufIO.jl/docs/src/index.md

 * `BufWriter <: AbstractBufWriter`: A type that wraps a `Base.IO` and a buffer
 * `CursorReader <: AbstractBufReader`: Turn any byte memory into a stateful reader
 * `IOReader <: Base.IO`: A type that wraps an `AbstractBufReader` but provdes the `Base.IO` interface
-* `VecWriter <: AbstractBufReader`: A lower level, faster and simpler analogue of `IOBuffer` used to construct data (e.g. strings) by writing to it
+* `VecWriter <: AbstractBufWriter`: A faster and simpler analogue of `IOBuffer` used to construct data (e.g. strings) by writing to it

 ## Design notes and limitations
 #### Requires Julia 1.11